Windows Live: History

 Windows Live was first announced on November 1, 2005.
 In its initial release, several Windows Live properties were rebranded and enhanced from Microsoft's MSN set of products and services.
 However, MSN still exists alongside Windows Live as a means of delivering content (as opposed to customized content and communications).
 In May 2012 Microsoft began renaming Windows Live services, partly in anticipation of Windows 8, which integrates many of the Windows Live products and services into the operating system.

 Services

 Online services

 The following services were once part of Windows Live but are still online.
 Outlook.com and OneDrive still use the "Live" branding in the URL even though the brand name is dropped.

+The usage of the Live.com domain was later extended to consumer versions of Microsoft Teams, Microsoft To Do, Microsoft Lists, to distinguish them from the enterprise versions.

 Mobile services

 Windows Phone

 My Windows Phone was a free online companion service for Windows Phone mobile devices that provided users with a free mobile phone back-up solution by wirelessly synchronizing contacts, calendar appointments, photos, and OneNote notebooks with a password-protected online portal.
 Users could access and manage their information stored on their Windows Phone devices via the online portal using their Microsoft account, as well as accessing a set of features for remotely ringing, locking, mapping, and erasing their lost phones.
 This service integrated tightly with other Windows Live services including Hotmail.com People and Calendar, and SkyDrive.